Svetasv logo

 This study treats Zechariah 9-11 as a cryptochiasmus in order to arrive at a coherent reconfiguration of the text ( see definition of cryptochiasmus in [1] ).
 If you wish to skip the technicalities of a chiastic parse, you may read starting from Section 4 of the Discussion section, which has the reconfigured text.

-Zechariah 9-11 has several significant predictions regarding Christ's first coming.
-The prophecy also makes detailed predictions on Alexander's conquests in the regions around Israel during his campaign against Persia.
+Zechariah 9-11 makes several significant predictions regarding Christ's First Coming.
+The prophecy also has predictions on Alexander's conquests in the regions around Israel during his campaign against Persia, and on the start of Christ's Millennial Reign.

 Discussion